By Jack Easley, DVM, MS, Dipl. ABVP/ Eq. Dipl. AVDC/Equine

 Veterinary Education Requirements

-Second year veterinary students concentrate on the study of disease processes including diseases of the oral cavity, muscles of mastication, nerves and joint disorders.
+Second-year veterinary students concentrate on the study of disease processes including diseases of the oral cavity, muscles of mastication, nerves and joint disorders.
 They learn how the masticatory system relates to the function of other body systems, the bones that support the teeth and associated structures necessary for eating.
 Additionally, students are expected to learn pharmacology, how drugs work in the body, principles of drug selection, adverse drug reactions, toxicities and principles of pain management.
-Vacation time and breaks from school offer students additional time to concentrate on areas of special interest—one of which is dentistry.

 The third year of veterinary school focuses on more exposure to medical and surgical disciplines, radiology and endoscopic techniques, ultrasonography and therapeutic practices.
 Lectures as well as hands-on dry laboratory work and surgical labs define and refine students’ clinical skills.